 Welcome to Alternative Learning Academy

-Students participating in the Alternative Learning Academy (ALA) experience smaller class sizes and a structured settings that emphasizes differentiated learning, regular counseling and socio-emotional support, and post-secondary preparation.
+Students participating in the Alternative Learning Academy (ALA) experience smaller class sizes and structured settings that emphasize differentiated learning, regular counseling and socio-emotional support, and post-secondary preparation.
 The curriculum mirrors that which is established and practiced within all District 211 schools.
-Staff utilize a variety of behavioral and academic intervention strategies and services including positive behavior interventions, social skill development, specialized and individualized learning strategies, vocational and post-secondary planning, and service learning.
+Staff utilizes a variety of behavioral and academic intervention strategies and services including positive behavior interventions, social skill development, specialized and individualized learning strategies, vocational and post-secondary planning, and service learning.

-The goal of the program is (1) to get students prepared for successful re-integration to their home school or (2) fulfill District 211 graduation requirements through the ALA program.
+The goal of the program is (1) to get students prepared for successful re-integration into their home school or (2) to fulfill District 211 graduation requirements through the ALA program.